tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

-# This Branch Is Part Of HP4 Development.
+# This Branch Is Part Of HP5 Development.
 To Be Used Together With RepRapFirmware.

-HP4 RepRapFirmware v3.4 and onwards uses `M569.3` and `M569.4` to collect auto calibration data in the form of motor/encoder positions in degrees.
-HP3 worked differently.
-This branch of this repo auto calibrates based on encoder position data.
-That is why this branch of this repo only works with HP4, and not HP3.
+HP5 uses four low anchors and one high anchor.
+The code in this branch will not work for any other anchor configuration.

-# Auto Calibration Simulation for Hangprinter v4
+# Auto Calibration Simulation for Hangprinter v5

 Hangprinter is a parallel line driven RepRap 3D Printer.
 It's repo is [here](https://gitlab.com/tobben/hangprinter).